December 2001 riots in Argentina: Designation of Eduardo Duhalde

 Ramón Puerta refused to take over as interim President again, resigning as President Pro-Tempore of the Senate.
-With no President, Vice President or President Pro-Tempore of the Senate, the Presidency of Argentina was placed in the hands of the next-in-line: Eduardo Camaño, who was the Speaker of the House of Deputies.
+With no President, Vice President or President Pro-Tempore of the Senate, the Presidency of Argentina was placed in the hands of the next-in-line: Eduardo Camaño, the Speaker of the House of Deputies.

 Camaño was to take over until a new Legislative Assembly was convened.
 The Assembly convened on 1 January 2002, and debated extensively before designating Senator Eduardo Duhalde as president almost at midnight.

 Duhalde was one of the top leaders of the Peronist Party.
 However, many had thought that Duhalde's political career was ruined after his defeat in the 1999 presidential elections.
 In an ironic twist of events, Duhalde was called to complete the term of the man who beat him in the elections, Fernando de la Rúa.
 This was not to be a provisional presidency, as Duhalde was designated to complete the interrupted term of De la Rúa until the 2003 presidential elections.

 With regard to the economy Duhalde and his Economy Minister Jorge Remes Lenicov decided on an even more extreme freezing of the bank deposits, which was then coupled with the so-called pesificación ("peso-ification", a forced transformation of all dollar-denominated accounts into pesos at an arbitrary fixed exchange rate), and a regulated devaluation.
-The fixed exchange rate system was abandoned soon afterwards, which was followed by a large depreciation.
+The fixed exchange rate system was abandoned soon afterward, which was followed by a large depreciation.